rwegener2/journalarticle_chesapeake_mhw/README.md

 1. **Download the datasets** There are 4 starting datasets needed for this processing pipeline: Geo-Polar, MUR, OSTIA, Chesepeake Bay Program in situ data.
 The can be accessed by either:
     a. running the Python files which contain code to search, subset, and download the data.
 These are located in the `data/00_download_and_crop` folder
    b.
 Download each of the 4 datasets individually from the SEANOE archive and move them into the `raw` data folder.
+2. **Generate output data folders** Run the script `output_data_folders.py` with `python output_data_folders.py`.
+This will create folders for data and figures.
 3. **Run the analysis notebooks** Run the notebooks in the `notebooks` folder, following the sequential order used in the filenames.
 This generates the figures and generates the output datasets.
 If the cropped data was downloaded from the SEANOE repository the scripts in the `data/00_download_and_crop` folder can be skipped.

+#### Notes

+1. In almost every script data is either read from or written to a file on the file system.
+The filepaths in the notebooks are defined relative to the variable `REPO_ROOT`, which is defined at the top of each notebook or script. **Be sure to change this filepath to match the location of this code on your computer before running the notebooks**.
+2. Numbers and letters at the beginning of a filename indicate the order in which to run files.
+Files with the same beginning letters (ex. `00a_` and `00a_`) can be run in any order, but should be run before the next letter (ex. `00b_`).

 ### Organization